Two models of double descent for weak features: Introduction

-In this article, we study the key aspects of the ``double descent'' risk curve for the least squares/least norm predictor in two simple random features models.
-The first is a Gaussian model, which was studied by \citet{breiman1983many} in the $p\leq n$ regime.
-The second is a Fourier series model for functions on the circle.
-In both cases, we prove that the risk is infinite around $p = n$, and decreases to towards its minimum as $p$ increases beyond $n$.
-Our results provide a precise mathematical analysis of the mechanism described by~\citet{belkin2018reconciling}.
-The transition from under- to over-parametrized regimes was also analyzed by \citet*{spigler2018jamming} by drawing a connection to the physical phenomenon of ``jamming'' in particle systems.
+In this article, we show that key aspects of the ``double descent'' risk curve can be observed with the least squares/least norm predictor in two simple random features models.
+The first is a Gaussian model studied by \citet{breiman1983many} in the classical $p\leq n$ regime, while the second is a Fourier series model for functions on the circle.
+In both cases, we prove that the risk is infinite around $p = n$, and decreases again as $p$ increases beyond $n$.
+When the signal-to-noise ratio is high, the minimum risk is, in fact, achieved in the modern regime, when $p > n$.
+Our results provide a precise mathematical analysis in a simple and tractable setting of the mechanism that was qualitatively described by~\citet{belkin2019reconciling}.
+In particular, it captures a key aspect of many practical over-parameterized models: that increasing the number of parameters to the maximum can lead to better performance.
+We also establish some non-asymptotic concentration phenomena in the Gaussian model.

 We note that in both of the models, the features are selected randomly, which makes them useful for studying scenarios where features are plentiful but individually too ``weak'' to be selected in an informed manner.
-Such scenarios are commonplace in machine learning practice, but they should be contrasted with scenarios where features are carefully designed or curated, as is often the case in scientific applications.
-For comparison, we give an example of ``prescient'' feature selection, where the $p$ most useful features are included in the model.
+Such scenarios are commonplace in machine learning practice, and they should be contrasted with ``scientific'' scenarios where features are carefully designed or curated, as is often the case in scientific applications.
+For comparison, we give an example of ``prescient'' feature selection, where the $p$ features \emph{a priori} known to be most useful are included in the model.
 In this case, the optimal test risk is achieved at some $p \leq n$, which is consistent with the classical analysis of \citet{breiman1983many}.